-Other Expense, net.
-Other (expense) income, net primarily represents net foreign exchange gains and losses incurred and other non-operating (expense) income items.
-For the three months ended March 31, 2013, other expense, net was \$0.1 million as compared to \$0.4 million during the three months ended March 31, 2012.
-The decrease in other expense, net for the three months ended March 31, 2013 as compared to the same period in 2012 was primarily due to foreign exchange rate fluctuations on inter-company and other non functional currency transactions.
+Other (expense) income, net primarily represents net foreign exchange gains and losses incurred and other non-operating expense and income items.
+The fluctuations in other (expense) income, net for the three and nine months ended September 30, 2013 as compared to the same periods in 2012 was primarily due to foreign currency exchange rate fluctuations on inter-company and other non-functional currency transactions.
 Other (expense) income, net may fluctuate in the future based upon changes in foreign exchange rates or other events.